Access your Pro+ Content below.

-This article is part of the August 2008 issue of Governance implementation management
+This article is part of the SharePoint Insider issue of August 2008

 Many of the qualities that make SharePoint accessible can also cause problems for those responsible for governance.
 To keep their SharePoint environment under control, IT managers should create SharePoint governance standards.
 Learn how to do so in four steps.

 Discover Microsoft SharePoint 2007 managed paths and learn how to use them to improve the design, navigation and taxonomy structure of MOSS.